 Check Actuator Operation and Oil Level

 Stop the engine and recheck the engine oil level.
-The oil should be the middle of the minimum and maximum levels.
+The oil should be in the middle of the minimum and maximum levels.
 For better understanding, read the manual and follow the steps carefully.

 Estimated Turbo Installing Cost: How to Turbo a Car Cheap